-Performance Criterion Acceptable / Probable Solution Satisfactory for Approval Statement of Reason Additional Condition Timing Comments for Memo Roof water is directed away from are contamination. eas of potential Traffic, parking and access PO 14 The design and layout of vehicle parking, loading, crossover and access areas: (a) provides safe and efficient vehicular and pedestrian movement; and (b) enables the loading and unloading of goods and waste to AO 14.1 All vehicle manoeuvring and parking areas on the site are sealed with a material that will reduce the amount of dust generated by vehicle movements.
+Performance Criterion Acceptable / Probable Solution Satisfactory for Approval Statement of Reason Additional Timing Comments for Memo Roof water is directed away from are contamination. eas of potential Traffic, parking and access PO 14 The design and layout of vehicle parking, loading, crossover and access areas: (a) provides safe and efficient vehicular and pedestrian movement; and (b) enables the loading and unloading of goods and waste to AO 14.1 All vehicle manoeuvring and parking areas on the site are sealed with a material that will reduce the amount of dust generated by vehicle movements.
 AO 14.2 All loading and unloading facilities are provided on-site.
 AO 14.3 vehicles will be dr minimum local (including associar vehicles will be di carpark areas are requires all surface Note: Gravel is stand for nominated areas where heavy iven and parked.
 Construct a pavement of access street classification standards ted drainage) to all areas where light motor riven or parked.
 Light vehicle access and to have a durable, dust free surface.
-This es to be sealed, concreted or paved; s not considered acceptable in meeting the requirements for areas where motor iven or parked. use Standard condition to reinforce developer's requirements. occur wholly within the site; and does not dominate the road frontage; and (d) is visually unobtrusive Crossovers constru reinforced industrial crossovers in accor Schedule 6: Engin and services plant Crossovers constructed are reinforced industrial rated crossovers in accordance with Schedule 6: Engineering works and services planning scheme policy. development shall including but not li d) All loadi e) Any con ties in relation to the use of the I be accommodated within the site imited to; ing and unloading; inmercial vehicle servicing the site; stomers, visitors to the site At all times Standard condition to reinforce developer's requirements. complements the character and amenity of the area.
-AND 14.4 Vehicle parking areas are located at the side or the rear of the front building line on the site.
-AND 14.5 Visitor parking is located adjacent to the visitor entry to the main AND 14.5 Visitor parking is located adjacent to the visitor entry to the main es to the site shall be contained within the the road and the subject site's driveways all legislative road use requirements for the evident that the occupants/vehicles e are unable to comply with this noil reserves the right to enforce additional lopers expense such as the addition of noulders within the road reserve.
+This es to be sealed, concreted or paved; s not considered acceptable in meeting the requirements for areas where motor iven or parked. use Standard condition to reinforce developer's requirements. occur wholly within the site; and (c) does not dominate the road frontage; and (d) is visually unobtrusive from the street and Crossovers constructed are reinforced industrial rated crossovers in accordance with Schedule 6: Engineering works and services planning scheme policy. development shall including but not li d) All loadi e) Any con ties in relation to the use of the I be accommodated within the site imited to; ing and unloading; inmercial vehicle servicing the site; stomers, visitors to the site At all times Standard condition to reinforce developer's requirements. complements the character and amenity of the area.
+AO 14.4 Vehicle parking areas are locate at the side or the rear of the fron building line on the site.
+AO 14.5 AO 14.4 Vehicle parking areas are located at the side or the rear of the front building line on the site.
+AO 14.5 Visitor parking is located adjacent to the visitor entry to the main All vehicular accessealed portions of and shall respect atwo-way road.
+Should it become patronising the site requirement, Cour works at the devel es to the site shall be contained within the the road and the subject site's driveways all legislative road use requirements for the evident that the occupants/vehicles e are unable to comply with this noil reserves the right to enforce additional lopers expense such as the addition of noulders within the road reserve.
 At all times Standard condition to reinforce developer's requirements. and delineated in tits and internal driveways shall be signed a accordance with the Manual of Uniform vices and Austroads; Prior to commencement of use Standard condition to reinforce developer's requirements. shall provide a fully detailed traffic out within two (2) months for Council rating: Within 2 months of this approval The applicant has not adequately demonstrated sufficient road user safety within